Located in the southern part of Minnesota, Minneapolis is the most populous major city in the Midwestern US state of Minnesota.

 10. Summit Ave Historic District, St. Paul

-If you love hiking and history alike, Summit Ave Historic District, St. Paul, is one of the best urban hikes near Minneapolis for you.
+If you love hiking and history alike, Summit Ave Historic District, St. Paul, is one of the best urban hikes near Minneapolis.
 Each path of this trail highlights the history of the city.

 The path is smooth and easy.
 If you are looking for the best hikes near Minneapolis to visit with family, do not forget to visit the streets of Summit Ave Historic District.

-As you hike around, do not forget to catch a glimpse of the most famous buildings, including the Cathedral of St. Paul, The “Hitching Post” House, James J. Hill House, Blair Flats, and Shelby Ave.
+As you hike, do not forget to glimpse the most famous buildings, including the Cathedral of St. Paul, The “Hitching Post” House, James J. Hill House, Blair Flats, and Shelby Ave.

 If you’re looking for a bite to eat or a cheeky dose of retail therapy, walk over to neighboring Grand Avenue, home to some of Saint Paul’s finest dining and independent retailers.